Is being in an area that’s growing quickly a good thing or a bad thing?

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Montana are growing like weeds–but first, a bit about our methodology.

-How We Measured The Fastest Growing Cities In Treasure State
+How We Measured The Fastest Growing Cities In the Treasure State for 2019

 - Population in 2010

 - Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

 We ranked all 16 Montana cities with a population over 5,000 people from highest growth rate to lowest.